 Write down the codes that show on the screen of your OBD-II scanner.
 For example, a fault code may show as P0301 or P0300.
 Research those codes to get a better understanding of the problem.

 What triggers the check engine light on a Jeep?

-Most common causes that trigger check engine light include:
+The most common causes that trigger check engine lights include: